 Also, Medical Mutual's rates are more favorable in specific parts of the state.
 In the Cincinnati area, Medical Mutual offers extremely competitive HSA and comprehensive plan rates.
 By using our experience and expertise, we will help you identify your best options.
 Anthem Blue Cross tends to offer competitive prices in most parts of Ohio.
-Premier and SummaCare feature many low-cost options.
-Premier's service area is located in Dayton, but also extends South to Warren and Butler Counties.
+Ambetter and SummaCare feature many low-cost options.
+Ambetter offers very competitive prices with copays for pcp and specialist office visits.
 SummaCare services the Northern part of the state.

 If your need is temporary, a short-term plan will be your best option.
-While many companies offer short-term plans, HCC Life and UnitedHealthcare offer the most affordable options.
+While many companies offer short-term plans, HCC Life, National General, and UnitedHealthcare offer the most affordable options.
 Typically, temporary coverage costs less (approximately 30%-60%) than comprehensive policies, and applications are often approved in less than 24 hours.
 Premiums can be paid monthly, and the entire process can be completed online.

 Although these types of plans do not cover pre-existing conditions, they are a great fit for individuals and families that only need benefits for less than 12 months.
 However, they do NOT include "essential health benefits," a signature requirement of the Affordable Care Act.
 Also, prescription drug benefits are generally much less robust when compared to Marketplace plans.

 If you would like to quickly view, compare or apply for an Ohio health insurance policy, please enter your zip code in the "Get Free Quotes" section at the top of the page.
 You can also talk to us live by calling or emailing.
 The "contact us" button at the top of the page is an additional method to contact us for information regarding companies, plans, rates, or availability in your area.